kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

 If you have a complex query that you want to use to lookup a network, then you can do this by using a network filter.
 The filter will allow you to look up a network by the following network features:
   - status
   - name
-  - admin_state_up
+  - adminStateUp
-  - tenant_id
+  - tenantId
-  - project_id
+  - projectId
   - shared
   - id
   - marker
   - limit
-  - sort_key
+  - sortKey
-  - sort_dir
+  - sortDir
   - tags
-  - tags-any
+  - tagsAny
-  - not-tags
+  - notTags
-  - not-tags-any
+  - notTagsAny

 By using filters to look up a network, please note that it is possible to get multiple networks as a result.
 This should not be a problem, however please test your filters with `openstack network list` to be certian that it returns the networks you want.
 Please refer to the following usage example: